9yon6yon-6yon/HostelManagementSystem/README.md

     └── uploads

 ## Must include
-In assets folder make config.php file with the given code below and fill up the necessary information based on your setup:
+In `assets/db` folder make config.php file with the given code below and fill up the necessary information based on your setup:

     <?php
     class DatabaseConfig {